17 April 2020

 Perfect your swing on an 18-hole championship golf course designed by 16-time PGA Tour title-winner and noted course architect Tom Weiskopf.
 Unwind in one of eight Balinese-style treatment villas, get a sweat on in the state-of-the-art fitness centre, and indulge in a sophisticated cocktail in the Martini Bar and Lounge.

-Book your movie-inspired trip and contact your Travel Counsellor today to receive exclusive benefits such as full financial protection and a 24-hour duty office ready to assist you before, during and even after your trip.
+To discuss your movie-inspired trip and contact your Travel Counsellor today to receive exclusive benefits such as financial protection and a 24-hour duty office ready to assist you before, during and even after your trip.